Flithor/ReusableCodes/README.md

 ## EFCore
 #### [BulkInsert.cs](https://github.com/Flithor/ReusableCodes/blob/main/EFCore/BulkInsert.cs)
-An efficient batch insert expansion method with EF functional style
-**Attention**: It is not perfect, for example: it does not consider \[Column] and other ways to specify the mapping column name
+An efficient batch insert expansion method with EF functional style **for MySQL** **Attention**: It is not perfect, for example: it does not consider \[Column] and other ways to specify the mapping column name